 In most accidents, both drivers sustain damage, and in many of these, both have medical injuries.
 So what if driver A is somewhat at fault but driver B is mostly at fault and A sues B for damages?
 Then the court will assign blame and the plaintiff will recover his or her assigned percentage.
 For example, if the plaintiff has $100,000 property and medical damages, and the defendant is 60 percent at fault, then the plaintiff would get $60,000.
 Sounds simple right?
 But what about the defendant’s damages?
 What if the defendant sustained $20,000 damages in car repairs and medical injuries?
 Does the defendant get any “credit” for those damages?

 Unless the defendant countersues, then the answer is no. In a lawsuit, the court can only look at the claims for damages made by the plaintiff, and if the defendant wants the court to consider his or her property damages and medical bills, then the defendant will have to countersue.
 If that happens, it gets complicated.

 In simple form, the court will look at each case—the claim and the counterclaim—and then award each person an amount to pay the other.
 Thus if the court awards the plaintiff in the original lawsuit $60,000 (60% of $100,000) and then in the defendant’s counterclaim, it awards the defendant $8,000 (40% of $20,000) then the defendant would get an $8,000 credit because the plaintiff was 40 percent responsible for the defendant’s injuries.

 It must also be considered that Florida is a “no fault” insurance state meaning that each person must have a $10,000 policy for medical bills and lost wages.
-This means that all medical bills and lost wages up to $10,000 will be paid from the injured person’s own policy regardless of who is at fault.
+This means they pay all medical bills and lost wages up to $10,000 from the injured person’s own policy regardless of who is at fault.
 There are exceptions so you should learn what those are before you settle with any insurance company.

 Contact a Tampa Auto Injury Lawyer